johanvanhelden/dockerhero/readme.md

 ### Remote Xdebug
 It is possible to remotely debug your code using an IDE.
-You would have to set up your IDE to use port 9005.
+You would have to set up your IDE to use port *9005*.
 And you would have to properly map your local path to Dockerhero (the project root is always `/var/www/projects` in Dockerhero).

-For example, this is a working config for VSCode:
+This is a working config for VSCode for a Laravel project (but has also been tested for CodeIgniter projects):
 ```
 {
     "name": "Listen for XDebug",